-TFE invites you to learn about these wonderful species, bottlenose dolphin, birds and humpback whale.
-Here download field guides to these species written by Dr. Fernando Félix.
+We invite you to learn about these wonderful species, bottlenose dolphin, birds and humpback whale.
+Here download field guide on these species written by Dr. Fernando Félix.

-And the Handbook Guide to learn about our Ecuadorian Coast written by Ruby Centeno.
+And Handbook Guide, to learn about our Ecuadorian Coast written by Ruby Centeno de Félix.

 CONSERVATION OF THE ECUADORIAN BIODIVERSITY